How Often Should I Do Breathwork & What Are the Benefits of a Regular Practice?

-As a result of this experience, she completely re-framed her childhood experience from a situation where she thought her Mother hated her to a situation where she thought that her Mother was just passing down an imprint from her own childhood.
-She shifted from feeling hatred and disgust when she thought about her Mother to feeling compassion and love and reconnected with her and started talking to her on a regular basis.
+As a result of this experience, she completely re-framed her childhood experience from a situation where she thought her Mother hated her, to a situation where she realized her Mother was just passing down an imprint from her own childhood.
+She shifted from feeling hatred and disgust when she thought about her Mother, to feeling compassion and love.
+This shift allowed her to reconnect with her previously estranged Mother and they now talk on a regular basis.

 Once you start to have these types of experiences in your breathwork sessions, you can start to consciously re-frame other stories that you have created that are disempowering you in your life.

 - Learn How to Surrender, Open, and Accept

 Key principles of breathwork include surrender, acceptance, and openness to whatever is happening.
 The more you do breathwork, the more your brain will “get” how wonderful and effective these principles are.
 And when you practice breathwork regularly, you will find yourself naturally bringing these principles into your life.
 This will result in your being more open to life, and instead of resisting things, you will be able to love and appreciate what is.

 Experience the Incredible Benefits of a Regular Neurodynamic Breathwork Practice with a Free Month Pass